leighmcculloch/keywords/README.txt

 ## Why does it matter?

-The number of keywords in a programming language can be an indication to it's simplicity/complexity, and that can impact the simplicity/complexity of the solutions that developers produce using it.
+The number of keywords in a programming language _can_ be an indication to it's simplicity/complexity, and that can impact the simplicity/complexity of the solutions that developers produce using it.
 Complex solutions can be more expensive to maintain and difficult to hire for.
+However, this is dependent on many factors and keyword count is only one; language idioms also play a massive part.

 ## Contribute